 The existing overhead line is supported by an old design suite of metal lattice towers (often referred to as pylons) which are coming toward the end of their operational life.

 Through studies looking at reconducting the line, we have established a requirement to rebuild the overhead line with different support structures to ensure security of supply.

 During the rebuild of the replacement overhead line, we will still require to maintain supply to Dunoon, and so we will required to rebuild the overhead line on an alternative alignment to the existing.
 As such, we will require a new Section 37 consent from the Energy Consents Unit of the Scottish Government.

-The double circuit 132kV overhead line crosses from Scottish Power Energy Networks licenced area to our operational area as it crosses Loch Long from Gairlochhead.
-As part of the reinforcement project, we are also proposing to reconductor (replace the wires which carry current on the line) this part of the line and maintain the existing towers at either side of the crossing.
+The double circuit 132kV overhead line crosses from Scottish Power Energy Networks licenced area to our operational area as it crosses Loch Long from Garelochhead.
+As part of the rebuild project, we are also proposing to reconductor (replace the wires which carry current on the line) this part of the line and maintain the existing towers at either side of the crossing.